edgio-docs/edgio-docs/src/pages/guides/security.md

 - A request's protocol can be determined by reading the [`{{ HEADER_PREFIX }}-protocol`](request_headers#section_general_headers) request header or the [`request.secure`](/docs/api/core/interfaces/_router_request_.request.html#secure) property.
 - During local development all requests will appear secure by default.
 To test your router for `http` protocol matching you must either set the `local_{{ COOKIE_PREFIX }}_emulate_http_protocol` cookie to `true` (if using a browser) or send an `{{ HEADER_PREFIX }}-protocol` request header set to `http`.

+### HTTP/1/2 Version

+The incoming HTTP version will be respected for the entirety of the request lifecycle.
+We prioritize HTTP/2 to origin servers.
+If the origin server does not support the incoming HTTP version (say version HTTP/2 came in but origin only supports HTTP/1), we will downgrade to successfully complete the request, but the outgoing response will return to HTTP/2.

 ### Secrets {/*secrets*/}

 Rather than putting secret values such as API keys in your code and checking them into source control, you can securely